-Retaliation is abusive, punishing behavior by managers and coworkers toward member-partners who, in good faith, question established practices, report misconduct or participate in investigations.
+Retaliation is abusive, punishing behavior by managers and coworkers toward members who, in good faith, question established practices, report misconduct or participate in investigations.

-Member-partners who believe they have experienced retaliation are expected to report it just as any other violation would be reported.
+Members who believe they have experienced retaliation are expected to report it just as any other violation would be reported.
 There are serious consequences for retaliation, up to and including dismissal.